Stratio/sparta/doc/src/site/sphinx/cluster.rst

 Cluster Execution
 ***********

-In Sparkta is possible run policies over a Spark Cluster.
-Sparkta need one Cluster Manager for run, and this that can be Mesos, Yarn and Spark StandAlone.
+In Sparkta is possible to run policies in a Spark Cluster.
+Sparkta needs one Cluster Manager to run, and this could be Mesos, Yarn or Spark StandAlone.
 With this mode the user can run a lot of policies in the same Spark cluster with more than one Spark context.

 All the configuration parameters are inside the application.conf file.